simon-bittok/finance-tracker/backend/README.md

 ## Intro

-Finance Tracker is a web application that allows users to track their expenses and income.
+The back-end allows users to track their expenses and incomes.
 Set their saving goals and budgeting plans.
 Transfer money between their Accounts i.e From Bank to Cash.
 The back-end is built using `Node.js`, `Hono`, `Prisma`, `Better Auth`, and `SQLite`.

 ## Tech Stack

-### Back-end
+This back-end API is built using:

 - `Node.js`
-- `Hono
+- `Hono`
 - `Prisma`
 - `Better Auth`
 - `SQLite`

-### Front-end

-TBD

 ```sh
 pnpm install